exonum/exonum-doc/src/get-started/light-client.md

 }
 ```

-Now you can sign transaction with the sender's secret key from the key pair
+Now you can sign the transaction with the sender's secret key and send the
-generated when creating his wallet and send the resulting transaction into the
+resulting
-blockchain.
-The methods applied in this case are identical to those shown in the
+transaction into the blockchain.
+The methods applied in this case are identical
-`CreateTimestamp` transaction from previous example.
+to those shown in the `CreateTimestamp` transaction described above.

 ## Cryptographic Proofs

 The idea behind this functionality is one of the core features of the light
 client.
-Whenever you want to check presence of some data in the blockchain, a
+Whenever you want to check the presence of some data in the blockchain,
-request is made with the light client.
+a request is made with the light client.
 The response to the request should
 contain your data together with either a cryptographic proof for it or a
 corresponding error, if such data is absent in the blockchain for some reason.

 In other words, a [cryptographic proof](../glossary.md#merkle-proof)
 is a response to the read request made through the light client that:

-- validates authenticity of the data contained therein
+- validates authenticity of the data included therein
 - certifies that said data is safely stored in the blockchain.

 In the same way as transactions, data proofs provided by Exonum light client
-have a general common structure and comprise of several parts.
+have a general common structure and comprise several parts.
 Meanwhile,
 depending on the service business logic some extra custom parts may be included
 therein.